 - Employability: Students completing this programme will be well-placed to enter governmental, non-governmental organisations, civil society, and academic research roles.

 - Field-based research: Students receive tailored research supervision and training suitable to their individual research interests.
-They are also given the opportunity to participate in an optional seven-day field trip to Mumbai to further develop field research skills. *
+They are also given the opportunity to participate in an optional field trip to either Mumbai or Malaysia to further develop field research skills.*